awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 utilized by objects which require them.
 This is actually no different than the requirements on the user imposed by GSL, for example.

 Member functions which store pointers to user-specified objects should warn that they are doing so in the documentation for the class.
+(AWS:
+If they do not, then this is a bug and you should let me know.)

 For example, say that a user wants to solve several equations using a :ref:`mroot_hybrids <mroot_hybrids>` object and use the functions